pranayAuxano/APlusChat/Pods/ProgressHUD/README.md

 ## CUSTOMIZATION

-You can customize the color, font, image, animation type, and other some options using the following methods:
+You can customize attributes like color, font, image, animation type, size, and more by using these methods:

 ```swift
 ProgressHUD.animationType = .circleStrokeSpin